October 6, 2022

 At Pet Partners, we have very high standards for infection control that may be compromised by costumes.
 Costume items often include elements that could scratch or poke a client and break the skin, which increases the possibility for infection.
 In addition, costumes can be difficult to disinfect, which adds to the risk of transmitting germs and sickness.
 Our protocols for infection control, which meet the guidelines for therapy animal visits issued by the Society of Healthcare Epidemiology of America (SHEA), mean that costumes present an undesirable risk.

-Our definition of a costume is “any item or technique intended to make an animal appear as something other than what it is.”
+Our definition of a costume. as documented in the Pet Partners Policies and Procedures, is “any item or technique intended to make an animal appear as something other than what it is.”
 Therefore, full outfits, headbands, ties, jewelry, and dyeing an animal’s hair or feathers are not allowed.
 But that doesn’t mean you can’t bring a seasonal element to your animal-assisted interventions!
-Festive scarves, bandanas, and Pet Partners vests are appropriate for visits and meet Pet Partners standards (including those for infection control).
+Festive scarves, bandannas, and Pet Partners vests are appropriate for visits and meet Pet Partners standards (including those for infection control).
 We ask that your animal is dressed appropriately while volunteering.
-Playtime, however, is absolutely yours!← Back to the blog
+Playtime, however, is absolutely yours!

 Registered Pet Partners volunteers can learn more about the costume policy in the Resource Library: log in to your account and search for “costume.”